 Wherever I go, I find out so much more if I speak to the locals.
 This was certainly so during our recent – fourth – visit to Corsica, where we always find new things to see.
 We would not have unearthed the story in this post if I had not asked about it.

 We stayed at Nonza, a typical Corsican village perched on a cliff overlooking the sea.
 This is a site classé.
-They don’t seem to have the same plus beaux villages accreditation in Corsica as they do in mainland France – must find out more.
+They don’t seem to have the same plus beaux villages accreditation in Corsica as they do in mainland France.
 In summer it is no doubt absolutely heaving with tourists; it was bad enough in late September.

 However, our immediate concern was to shower, eat and sleep.
-M. Burini’s son runs a restaurant in the ruins of the old château and in the shadow of the watch tower built on the orders of Pascal Paoli, ruler of Corsica during its short-lived republic in the 18th century.
+Relatives of the owners run a restaurant in the ruins of the old château and in the shadow of the watch tower built on the orders of Pascal Paoli, ruler of Corsica during its short-lived republic in the 18th century.
 Next morning, we had breakfast on the terrace under a trellis of vines and bougainvillea.

-“Please tell me about the letters on the walls and in our room,” I said to M. Burini.
+“Please tell me about the letters on the walls and in our room,” I said to the owner.

 He didn’t need to be asked twice.
 When they were restoring the house, the builder broke through a wall in the attic and found a small case containing the yellowed, flimsy letters.
 The builder was disappointed that no money was in the case and lost interest.
-But M and Mme Burini were intrigued by the documents.
+But the owners were intrigued by the documents.
 They researched their history and discovered that the local school teacher wrote them to Marie, the daughter of a bourgeois family of Nonza during the 1890s.

 It turns out that they carried on an illicit love affair.
 They hid their letters in a secret hiding place – alas, Marie’s letters have not survived.
 The school master had a good turn of phrase, as you might expect, and an elegant, if occasionally illegible, hand.
 He didn’t sign his letters, no doubt for fear of discovery.